Learn more about the latest security and privacy threats

 KYC for iGaming That Clears the Same Player Across Verticals

-KYC for iGaming used to mean one thing per product.
+KYC for iGaming used to mean one verification per product.
 A sportsbook KYC.
 A casino KYC.
 A separate flow for DFS.
 A different policy in every US state.
-Zyphe runs the verification once (age, identity, address, sanctions, source of funds, geolocation) and lets the same player deposit on your sportsbook, lay a fantasy lineup, hit the casino, and buy a lottery ticket without re-verifying.
+Zyphe runs the KYC for iGaming check once (age, identity, address, sanctions, source of funds, geolocation) and lets the same player deposit on your sportsbook, lay a fantasy lineup, hit the casino, and buy a lottery ticket without re-verifying.
 The audit trail is regulator-ready.
 The PII never sits on your server.
-The player never re-uploads.

-Zyphe KYC for iGaming architecture showing one player verification reused across sportsbook, daily fantasy sports, casino, and lottery products
+KYC for iGaming architecture: one verified player credential reused across sportsbook, daily fantasy sports, casino, and lottery products

 Used by multi-vertical iGaming operators and US sportsbooks to verify players in 190+ countries across every product they run.